circleci/circleci-docs/jekyll/_cci2/local-cli-getting-started.md

 hub create
 ```

-And follow any prompts regarding logins / authorizing the HUB cli.
+Then follow any prompts regarding logins / authorizing the HUB CLI.

 If you aren't using Hub, head over to GitHub, login, and [create a new respository](https://github.com/new).
 Follow the instructions to commit and push to the remote.
 These instructions generally looks like this: